AstreaTSS/RealmsPlayerlistWebsite/docs/wiki/server_setup.md

 === "(RECOMMENDED) Realm Code"
     !!! note "Realm Code Notes"
         This method is recommended for most users, as it's the easiest to set up.
-This *requires* a Realm code to use.
+This *requires* a Realm code and being a Realm operator to use.

     Use `/config link-realm` to link your Realm to the server via the Realm code.
 Make sure to fill in the option for the Realm code (don't set `unlink`)!